Theory of topological modules and continuous linear maps. #

 Continuous linear equivalences between modules.
 We only put the type classes that are necessary

-for the definition, although in applications M
+for the definition, although in applications M and M₂ will be topological modules over the

-topological semiring R
+topological semiring R.

 Continuous linear equivalences between modules.
 We only put the type classes that are necessary